0cjs/sedoc/8bit/apple1/charrom.md

 =====================

 The character ROM is a [Signetics 2513][2513] "64×8×5 Character Generator," a 2560-bit static ROM.
+(Earlier Apple II models use the same ROM.)
 A1-A3 selects one of the eight rows of five pixels for a character (the top row is usually all-zero for a 5×7 matrix) and and A4-A9 indicating the character code.

 The standard version (2513N/CM2140) had ASCII sticks 4-5 (upper-case characters) in addresses 0-31 and ASCII sticks 2-3 (punctuation and